samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

   }
 }
 ```

-Don't forget to change `${domain}` to the domain found in the app's settings page.
-You may will have to install `express-jwt` and `jwks-rsa` (type `Node.js install npm install express-jwt jwks-rsa`), restart the server after doing that.
+Then , you will need to change the `${DOMAIN}` placeholder with the domain found in your Auth0 Application's settings.

+Also, you will have to install the `express-jwt` and `jwks-rsa` libraries.
+To do so, type `npm install express-jwt jwks-rsa`) and restart the development server (`npm run start:dev`).

+After that, you will have to replace the code inside the `src/main.ts` file with this:

 ```typescript
 import { NestFactory } from '@nestjs/core';